astrskai/astrsk-ai-docs/docs/session/session-play.md

 # Session Play

-This is the main page where you interact with the AI characters in your session.
+Clicking on a particular session will take you to the main session scree.
+This is where you interact with the AI and play your session.

 ## Sending Messages

-At the bottom of the page, you will find the message input box.
+At the bottom of the screen, you will find a message input box.
 Type your message here and press Enter or the send button to send your message.
+If you want AI to create a response for your character, click on your character button above the message input box.
+The AI, using the session's flow, will gerenate a response for you.

 ![User Input Box](./images/user-input-box.png)
 *[Image placeholder: Shows the message input box at the bottom of the chat interface]*

 ## Generating AI Responses

-To make an AI character speak, press the button with their name, located above the message input box.

 ### 1-on-1 Chat

-In a session with a single AI character, the AI will also respond automatically after you send a message.
-You can still use the character's button to manually trigger a response at any time.
+In 1:1 session with one AI character, the AI will respond automatically after you send a message.
+You can also use the character's button to manually trigger a response at any time.

 ### Group Chat

-In a group chat with multiple AI characters, you must explicitly press a character's button to make them speak.
+In a group chat with multiple AI characters, you must explicitly press a character button to make them speak.
 The AI will not respond automatically.

-On the far right of the character buttons, there is also a "Shuffle" button.
-Pressing this will trigger a response from one of the AI characters at random.
+If you want any random of the charcters to answer, click the [Shuffle] button.

 ![Character Turn Buttons](./images/character-turn-buttons.png)
 *[Image placeholder: Shows the character buttons and the shuffle button above the input box for a group chat]*